KSAMissionCtrl/FlightTracker/README.md

 - [FT] Notification badges are too large in the menu and overlap.
 Smaller sizes are being looked into
 - [FT] Leaflet popups will overlap and are not smart enough to position themselves to stay off other popups
 - [CR] Going to an astronaut page from the full roster doesn't save filter settings
+- [CR] URL param for event reminder not used
 - [FT] *Chrome Only* scheduled events tooltip does not show up when the list item is hovered over
 - [FT] *Chrome Only* launch video replays do not always load fully
 - [FT] *Chrome Only* hotspots don't show tooltips on body overviews and craft image maps